guisabellla/Docsum/README.md

 There is no text to summarize.
 The provided text appears to be a collection of code snippets, including JavaScript and CSS, used for a website, likely El Pais, a Spanish news organization, as well as some news summaries.
 However, if you'd like to provide actual text from an article, I can summarize it for you in 1-3 sentences.

-### Additional Notes:
+## Additional Notes:
 The project is produced under the instructions of [CMC-CSCI040](https://github.com/mikeizbicki/cmc-csci040/tree/2025spring/topic_10_Python_LLMs).
+The summarization of images is produced with the instructions from [GroqCould](https://console.groq.com/docs/vision).
+The [LLM Model](https://console.groq.com/playground) is used on the platform of Groq.